anselbrandt/next-express/web/README.md

 [GraphQL code generator](https://graphql-code-generator.com/) will connect to your GraphQL server, generate typings based on your schema and output custom `hooks` to `/generated/graphql.tsx`.

+Ensure that `codegen.yml` contains the correct URL for your GraphQL server and path to your queries.

 Queries can be imported as:

 ```